 - Advance: Receive a promotion to farm manager.

 - Certification: Get your Accredited Farm Manager certification to help with your employment advancement.

 - Continuing Education: Keep on learning through continuing ed.
 Farming processes and technologies are always changing, so it’s best to keep up with all the advancements.
 Courses are available in farm planning, leadership and research skills—even renewable energy.

 Create gorgeous and decorative arrangements using flowers and greenery to bring a smile to someone’s face.
 Design for happy events like weddings and anniversaries, and commemorate loved ones with more solemn arrangements.
 One in five florists are self employed, and if you end up running your own business, you will need to handle all the ordering, marketing, and organizational tasks as well.
-The average salary is over $26K.

 - Education: You’ll need your high school diploma or GED for an entry level position.
 If your goal is to have your own shop, then you’ll probably want to get an associate or a bachelor’s degree.